rsuhas2001/rsuhas2001/README.md

 ## 👋 About Me

-I work across analytics, AI tools, and supply chain operations.
+I work across **analytics, AI tools, and supply chain operations**.
 This GitHub shows projects built through code, with a focus on solving real operational problems and showing the thinking behind each solution.

 The repositories here are meant to be read as **project case studies**, not just code.